thieleju/chess-com-insights/README.md

 ## 🚀 How it works

-This extension works only on chrome based browsers and is only for chess.com at the moment.
-It shows stats for both players.
-Adjust your settings by clicking the extension icon in the top right corner of your browser.
+This extension shows chess game statistics of the currently shown players.
+Use the icon in the top right corner to adjust the settings.

 - First three numbers are the wins/loses/draws of the player
 - Percentage in brackets is the average accuracy of the player
-  - Accuracy is only available on games which were reviewed (sometimes the api takes a while until the accuracy is available)
+    - Accuracy is only available on games which were reviewed

 ### Preview
 ![preview](images/preview.png)